whiskers-chat/whiskersApiClient/README.md

 # whiskersApiClient
 An API client for meower
 ## Running tests
 Before running tests, create a Dotenv file with a valid username and password, as shown below.
+Github actions uses the account `whiskersGhAcTestRun` to run tests.
 ```Dotenv
 MEOWERTESTUSER="user"
 MEOWERTESTPW="password"